PhilanthropyDataCommons/front-end/RECENT_CHANGES.md

-# Recent Changes to the PDC Pilot
+# Recent Changes to the PDC

 ## June 2023